August 30, 2017

 Redeem all your accumulated reward points or air miles: Ensure that you have utilised and redeemed all your reward points or air miles.
 Once you cancel, there’s no way of getting this back so don’t let it go to waste.

 Contact your bank to request cancellation: Each bank will have its own set of processes to cancel the credit card.
-Once they have advised the steps or documentation required of you, you can get the cancellation underway.
+Once they have advised the steps or documentation required from you, you can get the cancellation underway.

 Write an official letter to the bank: We suggest doing so to protect yourself in the event that any dispute charges may arise after you cancelled your credit card.
 It’s just an added precautionary measure but is not necessary.